Princely states of Pakistan: Hunza

-Hunza was a small princely state to the north of Jammu and Kashmir, and had been subject to the suzerainty of the Maharajah of Jammu and Kashmir since 1891.
+Hunza was a small princely state to the north of Jammu and Kashmir, and had been subject to the suzerainty of the Maharaja of Jammu and Kashmir since 1891.
 In 1931, its population was reported as 13,241.
 Having once been under Chinese protection, after the departure of the British from the subcontinent in August 1947, Hunza received approaches from the Republic of China, which wished the Mir to return to Chinese protection.
 However, on 3 November 1947, the Mir of Hunza, Mohammad Jamal Khan (1912-1976), who had been ruler only since 1946, sent a telegram to Jinnah stating that he wished to accede his state to the Dominion of Pakistan.
 This action came one week after the decision by Sir Hari Singh, Maharajah of Kashmir, to accede to India, following the invasion by Pashtun Mehsud tribals, backed by Pakistani paramilitary forces, in October 1947 under the code name "Operation Gulmarg" to seize Kashmir.
 On 27 October, Indian Army troops had moved into Kashmir.
 Hunza's formal accession took place on 18 November.
 On 25 September 1973, following local protests, the Mir's rule came to an end when Zulfikar Ali Bhutto, Prime Minister of Pakistan, abolished the Mir's government and annexed the state to the Northern Areas of Pakistan, under the federal government.
 Two years after his forced abdication, the Mir died.